Summit Township, Erie County, Pennsylvania

-Summit Township is a township in Erie County, Pennsylvania, United States.
-The population was 7,354 at the 2020 census, up from 6,603 at the 2010 census.
+Summit Township is a township in Erie County, Pennsylvania.
+The population was 7,339 at the time of the 2020 census, up from 6,603 at the 2010 census.

 Geography

 The township is in central Erie County and sits on the high ground separating the streams flowing north and west into Lake Erie, part of the St. Lawrence River watershed, from those flowing south towards the Mississippi River and the Gulf of Mexico.
-Walnut Creek, which flows west through Millcreek and Fairview townships to Lake Erie, rises near the eastern border of the township, while LeBoeuf Creek forms less than one mile to the west, flowing south to French Creek, a tributary of the Allegheny River, and thus to the Ohio and Mississippi as well.
+Walnut Creek, which flows west through Millcreek and Fairview townships to Lake Erie, rises near the eastern border of the township.
+At the same time LeBoeuf Creek forms less than one mile to the west, flowing south to French Creek, a tributary of the Allegheny River, and thus to the Ohio and Mississippi as well.